rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint4.md

 ## Task 4.1 Final Tuning
 Implement logic for the final competitions into your state machine.

-Record for report:
+{: .required_for_report }
-- Evaluate the performance of your system during the competition
-    - Include performance and discussion on the detection and manipulation of the arch and semi-circle blocks.
+1) Evaluate the performance of your system during the competition.
+Include performance and discussion on the detection and manipulation of the arch and semi-circle blocks. <br>
-- Discuss what improvements could be made to improve performance
+2) Discuss what improvements could be made to improve performance

 ## Checkpoint Submission
 Nothing to submit!
 Get ready for competition and enjoy : D